ZjGaothu/EpiGePT/README.md

 </div>

-EpiGePT is a transformer-based model for cross-cell-line prediction of chromatin states by taking long DNA sequence and transcription factor profile as inputs.
+EpiGePT is a transformer-based model for cross-cell-line prediction of human chromatin states by taking long DNA sequence and transcription factor profile as inputs.
 With EpiGePT, we can investigate the problem of how the trans-regulatory factors (e.g., TFs) regulate target gene by interacting with the cis-regulatory elements and further lead to the changes in chromatin states.
 Given the expression profile of hundreds of TFs from a cellular context, EpiGePT is able to predict the genome-wide chromatin states given the cellular context.

 ## Updates